chef/chef-web-docs/chef_master/source/platforms.rst

 Commercial Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-Commercial support for the `Chef Automate 2 Server <https://automate.chef.io/docs/system-requirements/>`_ is available for platforms that use
+Commercial support for the `Chef Automate 2 Server <https://automate.chef.io/docs/system-requirements/>`_ is available for platforms that use:

 * a Linux kernel version of 3.2 or greater
 * ``systemd`` as the init system